chonkykai/Projects/house_price_prediction/README.md

 ![Alt Text](./images/count4.png)

+Observations:

+1. Political parties were added in as it could be a factor that affects housing prices.

-This observation shows that majority of the areas over the years in singapore are overseen by PAP.
+2. This graph shows that majority of the areas over the years in singapore are overseen by rulling party.

 ## Modeling